-The requirements in 7.2 are derived by applying standard mitigations on top of risk analysis.
+The requirements in section 6.2 are derived by applying standard mitigations on top of risk analysis.
 The reader can use the same risk analysis to derive more or different requirements from other standards.

-2.3 Terminology
+1.3 Terminology

 End user: Functional agent directly representing the human user of the ITS or the ITS service provider [2].